Skip to main content

 What are the types of professional development opportunities provided to the fellow?

 Yale New Haven Health is committed to the ongoing growth and career development of its employees.
-An Administrative Fellow will learn every day from their mentors and project work.
+An administrative fellow will learn every day from their mentors and project work.
 They will also have access to the system’s Institute for Excellence (IFE).
 The IFE offers no-cost, in-person courses to YNHHS employees, students and faculty throughout the year.
-The Administrative Fellow will have the opportunity to take courses covering topics such as:
+As part of the tuition reimbursement benefit, administrative fellows will be able to take courses for certifications such as:

 What is the work day/week schedule like for the fellowship?